lvgl/lvgl/docs/overview/layer.rst

 Layers
 ======

-In LVGL "layers"" can be interpreted in various ways:
+In LVGL "layers" can be interpreted in various ways:

 1. The order of widget creation naturally creates a layering of widgets
 2. Permanent screen-sized layers can be also used